 Symptoms can include an irritating and persistent itching or gritty sensation in the eyes, discomfort when working with screens, and increased sensitivity to light and air conditioning.
 It can also cause your eyes to feel sore in general, tear up frequently, and sometimes look red.

-- Hormone therapy (HT) is also now thought to contribute to dry eyes in some cases
+Hormone therapy (HT) is now also thought to contribute to dry eyes in some cases.
+Certain medical conditions can also increase your risk of dry eyes, including blepharitis, Sjögren’s syndrome, and lupus.

 - Some acne treatments